 Unlicensed contracting is often charged as a first-degree misdemeanor.
 That crime carries penalties of up to one year in jail and $1,000 in fines.
-A person who has previously been convicted of the same crime, however, may be charged with a first-degree felony.
+A person who has previously been convicted of the same crime, however, may be charged with a third-degree felony.
 That offense comes with up to five years behind bars and $5,000 in fines.
 Whether it is a misdemeanor or a felony, a person convicted of unlicensed contracting may also be ordered to pay restitution to the victim of the crime.
 This is a monetary penalty intended to compensate for the losses that the victim suffered because of the allegedly criminal act.

 In addition to the criminal penalties, having even a minor conviction on your record can complicate and undermine your life.
 You may encounter difficulties with pursuing your desired career or entering a certain occupation, your reputation may sustain damage, and you may have trouble pursuing higher education.
 This makes it essential to fight the charges head-on rather than simply pleading guilty.Common Defenses